isopropylcyanide/dropwizard-jdbi-unitofwork/README.md

 ![GitHub](https://img.shields.io/github/license/isopropylcyanide/dropwizard-jdbi-unitofwork?color=blue)
 ![Maven Central](https://img.shields.io/maven-central/v/com.github.isopropylcyanide/dropwizard-jdbi-unitofwork)

-Provides `@JdbiUnitOfWork` annotation for a Jdbi backed Dropwizard backend for wrapping resource methods in a transaction context
+Provides a Unit of Work annotation for a Jdbi backed Dropwizard service for wrapping resource methods in a transaction context

 - [`Dropwizard`](https://github.com/dropwizard/dropwizard) provides a very
   slick [`@UnitOfWork`](https://www.dropwizard.io/en/latest/manual/hibernate.html) annotation that wraps a transaction context around resource methods annotated with this annotation.
 This is very useful for wrapping multiple calls in a single database transaction all of which will succeed or roll back atomically.

-- However this support is only available for `Hibernate`.
+- However, this support is only available for `Hibernate`.
 For all the goodness [`Jdbi`](http://jdbi.org/jdbi2/) brings, we had to bring the transactionality on our own.
 This module provides support for `JdbiUnitOfWork` with a `Jdbi` backend